calcagebra/calcagebra/README.md

 Functions are declared by the `name params = code` structure where `name` is an identifier, `params` are `identifiers` seperated by whitespace and `code` is an `expr`.

-Any function with prefix $ will have a graph generated after the program evaluates, the function will however only have access to std values and methods during evaluation.

 ### Function Calls

 Functions are called by the `name(args)` structure, `name` is an identifier and `args` are `idents or exprs` seperated by `,`.